martinmogusu/django-daraja/README.md

 # django-daraja

 This is a django library based on the Safaricom MPESA daraja API.
-Use it to interact with the MPESA API in a simplified manner, abstracting the details for a simple, intuitive usage experience, as well as extensive error handling.
+This is a django library based on the Safaricom MPESA daraja API.
+Use it for a simplified experience, spend less time setting up...

 [![Build Status](https://travis-ci.org/martinmogusu/django-daraja.svg?branch=master)](https://travis-ci.org/martinmogusu/django-daraja)
 [![Documentation Status](https://readthedocs.org/projects/django-daraja/badge/?version=latest)](https://django-daraja.readthedocs.io/en/latest/?badge=latest)